Legislature(2021 - 2022)GRUENBERG 120

 MS. BREWER-TARVER explained that within the accountancy

-profession, CPAs only issue reports when used with reference to
+profession, CPAs issue reports only when used with reference to

 an attest function or compilation service.
 She noted that